15 things to remember before going home for Christmas

 Check your keys, wallet, phone and tickets

-It sounds obvious, but it's actually very easy to arrive for the train, only to discover that you don't have your ticket or 16 – 25 railcard with you.
+It sounds obvious, but it's very easy to arrive for the train, only to discover that you don't have your ticket with you or forgot your 16–25 railcard.

 If this happens and you've bought an advance ticket, the odds are that you'll need to buy a brand new one on the spot (which will cost a lot).

-You can avoid this by getting a digital railcard and buying an e-ticket on your phone, but make sure you fully charge your phone so you can access them during your entire journey.
+You can avoid this by getting a digital railcard and buying an e-ticket on your phone.
+But, make sure you fully charge your phone so you can access them during your entire journey, and remember to log in to your railcard app before you leave!

 Try to relax over the Christmas holidays